mpneuried/media-api-client/README.md

 ### CSS

-The drag element will offer it's current state by some css Calsses added or removed.
+The drag element will offer it's current state by some css classes added or removed.

 * **`hover`**: Detected a Fiel Drag'n'Drop hover over the `dragSelector` element.
 * **`process`**: Files are currently uploading.